-The world seems to have a fixation on beautiful people, and some of us who do not fit into that category can be made to feel very unattractive.
-Physical beauty is assuredly relative, but there seems to be a standard that is promoted on television, in movies and in all other visual media.
-The endless supply of beauty aids we are advised to purchase, promise if we will use their particular cream or spray, we will be made beautiful.
+The world seems to have a fixation on beautiful people, and some of us who do not fit well into the category can be made to feel very unattractive.
+Physical beauty is assuredly relative, but there seems to be a standard which is promoted on television, in movies and in all other visual media.
+The endless supply of beauty aids we are advised to purchase promise if we will use their particular cream or spray we will be made beautiful.
 Our experiences with such products are they do not work as advertised.

 Cathy took a seat next to Judy while the rest of us followed, and we all introduced ourselves to her.
-This was the beginning of a beautiful friendship, primarily between Cathy and Judy, but definitely involving the rest of us.
-Our relationship with Judy changed forever our attitudes toward outer and inner beauty.
+This was the beginning of a beautiful friendship, primarily between Cathy and Judy, but definitely involving the rest of our family.
+Our relationship with Judy forever changed our attitudes toward outward and inner beauty.

-At first Judy was a little suspicious of us because in the past others had reached out in friendship to her, only to have the relationships fade because of Judy’s multiple physical problems.
-Judy bonded first with Cathy, whom she called “Caffy,” and as a family, we determined early that we were going to include Judy in our friendship circle.
+At first Judy was a little suspicious of us because in the past others had reached out in friendship to her only to have the relationships fade because of Judy’s multiple physical problems.
+Judy bonded first with Cathy, whom she called “Caffy,” and as a family we determined we were going to include Judy in our friendship circle.
 She had our telephone number by her night-stand, and it was not unusual for her to call several times a day to ask Cathy an important question.
 When I answered, she identified me as “Shahn.”
-By knowing that some member of our family was available to her when she had a problem, she gained more confidence in our love and concern for her.
+By knowing every member of our family was available to her when she had a problem gave her more confidence in our love and concern for her.

-Within a short time of our new friendship, and while attending an evangelistic meeting at our church, Judy turned to Cathy and said, “Caffy, I want to have what that man is talking about.”
-Cathy asked her to explain what she meant, to which Judy responded, “I want to go to heaven when I die.”
-Cathy took Judy into an adjoining room where, along with another Godly woman, they explained God’s plan of salvation to Judy, in terms that she could understand and receive.
-There was great rejoicing that day in that room and in heaven, as Judy was born into the Kingdom.
+Within a short time of our new friendship and while attending an evangelistic meeting at our church Judy turned to Cathy and said, “Caffy, I want to have what the man is talking about.”
+Cathy asked her to explain what she meant, and Judy responded, “I want to go to heaven when I die.”
+Cathy took Judy into an adjoining room where along with another Godly woman, they explained God’s plan of salvation to Judy in terms she could understand and receive.
+There was great rejoicing in the room and in heaven as Judy was born into the Kingdom.

-Judy lived only for a few more years, and it was after we had moved from our hometown to another city, we received word Judy had departed this life.
+Judy lived only for a few more years, and it was after we had moved from our hometown to another city we received word Judy had departed this life.
 We were saddened to hear this news, but rejoiced in our confidence Judy was in heaven with her Savior.
 One day very soon Judy will receive a new body that will be perfect with no blemishes, and the same promise is for everyone who is a member of God’s family.
-We all have imperfections, and the world will try to convince us we ugly, displeasing to others, and we should live separated lives.
-Our Creator and Savior does not look on the skin or on the outer person, but on the inner person where His image is beautiful, and He is growing stronger in us every day.
-Our sweet and beautiful friend, Judy Crumpler reminded us of this, and for her we are eternally grateful.
+We all have imperfections, and the world will try to convince us we are displeasing to others and should live separated lives.
+Our Creator and Savior does not look on the skin or on the outer person, but on the inner person where His image is beautiful and growing stronger in us every day.
+Our sweet and beautiful friend, Judy Crumpler reminded us of this, and for her life and friendship we are eternally grateful.